vvscode/docs/docs/tutorials/tutorials-ios/verify-a-phone-number-in-your-ios-app.md

 ---
-title: "Verify a Phone Number in Your iOS App"
+title: Verify a Phone Number in Your iOS App
+excerpt: >-
-excerpt: "In this tutorial, we are going to explore our Verification SDK for iOS.
+  In this tutorial, we are going to explore our Verification SDK for iOS.
 As of this writing, the method we support for iOS is SMS verification.
-With our Verification SDK, you won’t need any backend yourself, or you can implement a simple endpoint to receive that a number is verified."
+With our Verification SDK, you won’t need any backend yourself, or you can implement a simple endpoint to receive that a number is verified.
 ---
 In this tutorial, we are going to explore our Verification SDK for iOS.
 As of this writing, the method we support for iOS is [SMS verification](doc:verification-ios-sms-verification), which we wrote about in [earlier tutorials](doc:building-an-ios-client-for-number-verification-part-2).
 With our Verification SDK, you won’t need any backend yourself, or you can implement a simple endpoint to receive that a number is verified. ..
 You can check out more [Verification Tutorials](https://www.sinch.com/tutorials/?tags%5B%5D=verification&utm_source=sinch&utm_medium=xlink&utm_campaign=verifyall)